10 of the Best Countryside Adventures in the UK

 Snowdonia is famed for its rugged beauty and its crowning jewel, Mount Snowdon, which stands at 1,085 metres.
 Reaching the summit is a must-do for any adventurer, with several routes to choose from depending on your experience and fitness level.
 The most popular route is the Llanberis Path, which offers a steady climb and spectacular views over the valleys and lakes below.

 For seasoned hikers, the Snowdon Horseshoe is a thrilling ridge walk that involves scrambling across rocky ledges, rewarded by breathtaking vistas on clear days.
-However, it is possible to asscend the mountain without walking up it.
+However, it is possible to ascend the mountain without walking up it.
 The Snowden Express funicular railway runs several services a day throughout the year, allowing visitors the chance to ride up the mountain and explore the top, before departing back down.

 Beyond Snowdon, Snowdonia National Park is a landscape of deep forests, tumbling waterfalls, and pristine lakes like Llyn Tegid.
 The Welsh Highland Railway is a great alternative to explore the area.
 Running from Caernarfon to Porthmadog, this heritage steam railway passes right by the base of Snowdon and is one of the most inspired ways to take in the beauty of the area!